Eliminater30013/GAN/README.md

 ```
 python test.py --dataroot <datapath> --name <experiment_name> --gpu_ids 0 --display_id 0 --loadSize 256 --fineSize 256 --model pix2pix --which_model_netG fusion
 ```
+where <experiment_name> is the name of experiment containing .pth files

 - The test results will be saved to a html file here: `./results/<experiment_name>/test_latest/index.html`.

 ### Dataset

 The full-image dataset can be downloaded [here](https://drive.google.com/drive/folders/1o_hIv5xmkO1_jD34Jo6JD0V1kXm5SdiM?usp=sharing).
 Folders are structured in the same way as pre-trained models (AC and DC, with "corr" being profilometry-corrected).
 Please refer to README.txt for more details.

+### Blender Model: How to use

 ## Acknowledgments
 - The GANPOP structure was created by Mason Chen and his fellows.
 Their research paper can be found here:
 [Chen, Mason T., et al. "GANPOP: Generative Adversarial Network Prediction of Optical Properties from Single Snapshot Wide-field Images."
 IEEE Transactions on Medical Imaging (2019).](https://ieeexplore.ieee.org/document/8943974)